 The Man Behind the Mansion

-He is the President of a privately-held Manhattan-based holding company called Renco that, among other assets, owns a steel plant and a magnesium plant.
+He is the President of a privately-held Manhattan-based holding company called Renco that, among other assets, owns steel and magnesium plants.
 He is also known as a generous supporter of Jewish causes.

 The Sagaponack Homeowners Association and several nearby neighbors have hired John F. Shea III of the Twomey, Latham, Shea & Kelley law firm in Riverhead to represent them in arguments before Southampton’s Board of Zoning and Appeals.

 The board has the power to revoke the building permit for the house, which was issued last January.
-Hearings before the board concluded in September, but it’s still reviewing documents.
+Hearings before the committee concluded in September, but it’s still reviewing documents.

 A decision is expected in about two months.
 Mr. Shea said, adding that it can be appealed by either party to the State Supreme Court.

-“Every aspect of the construction from the electrical to the steel frame to the mechanicals is commercial in nature,” he said.
-The 1,575 square foot main dining room could seat 105 people.
-According to engineers retained by the Sagaponack Homeowners Association, systems include a 5,000-gallon drinking water tank and an 8,000-gallon tank.
+“Every aspect of the construction, from the electrical to the steel frame to the mechanicals, is commercial,” he said.
+The 1,575-square-foot main dining room could seat 105 people.
+According to engineers the Sagaponack Homeowners Association retained, systems include a 5,000-gallon drinking water tank and an 8,000-gallon tank.

 “Their argument is that someone can build anything they want, and you can’t do anything about that until they use it illegally,” Mr. Shea said.
 “We say that’s wrong.
 The code not only addresses illegal activity but also doesn’t allow building an illegal nonconforming structure in a particular zoning district, to begin with.”

-Anthony B. Tohill of Riverhead, the lawyer representing Mr. Rennert, said the commercial nature of the construction, including the steel frame, was a way of addressing state fire codes that would otherwise have required self-closing doors and “compartmentalization” of rooms.
+Anthony B. Tohill of Riverhead, the lawyer representing Mr. Rennert, said the commercial nature of the construction, including the steel frame, addressed state fire codes that would otherwise have required self-closing doors and “compartmentalization” of rooms.

-“My client’s architects and engineers have designed what my client wanted to have: a large house,” Mr. Tohill said.
+“My client’s architects and engineers have designed what my client wanted: a large house,” Mr. Tohill said.
 “My client has repeatedly told people who will listen that this is his private residence and that he has the right to build it.”

 Mr. Rennert’s architect, Mr. Ferguson of Manhattan, refused to discuss the design of the house and its outbuildings, and its office referred calls to Ref co’s corporate attorney, Dennis A. Sadlowski of Manhattan.

-A rendering shows a very long, mostly two-story structure.
+A rendering shows a very long, primarily two-story structure.
 Plans call for a limestone exterior and tiled roof.
 Mr. Tohill said It reminded him of the Frick Museum in Manhattan.
-But Randall Parsons, a local land planner who was retained by the Sagaponack Homeowners Association to review plans for Fair Field, submitted a report to Southampton’s Zoning Board of Appeals saying that the complex is “designed and arranged in the manner of an exclusive resort, conference center or retreat.”
-Mr. Parsons said that it could be compared to Gurney’s Inn Resort & Spa in Montauk, which has 11 buildings totaling 53,481 square feet.
+But Randall Parsons, a local land planner whom the Sagaponack Homeowners Association retained to review plans for Fair Field, submitted a report to Southampton’s Zoning Board of Appeals saying that the complex is “designed and arranged in the manner of an exclusive resort, conference center or retreat.”
+Mr. Parsons said it could be compared to Gurney’s Inn Resort & Spa in Montauk, which has 11 buildings totaling 53,481 square feet.

 “I really think that once the house is built and is obscured by the landscaping, the surrounding residents will be happy with it,” she said.
 However, her board criticized the gatehouse as being reminiscent of an entrance to a military academy.
 This structure is also being redesigned.